-What services does Comfort Keepers® provide?
+What services does Comfort Keepers® provide for me?

 Comfort Keepers home care agency provides companionship services such as meal preparation, laundry, light housekeeping, grocery shopping/errands, incidental transportation, medication reminders, grooming, live-in service, and respite care.
 We also provide personal care services such as bathing, grooming, and hygiene, mobility assistance, transferring and positioning, toileting and incontinence and feeding/special diet assistance.
 Some offices provide Dementia/Alzheimer’s care and in-home safety technology solutions.
 Services vary by state and office.

-How are Comfort Keepers® selected?
+How are Comfort Keepers® hired?

 How much does in-home care cost?

 Following your in-home assessment, our office works with you to develop an individualized plan of care.
 Pricing for your plan of care is dependent on two factors, how many hours of care will be delivered each week and if services are being provided to more than one client per household.
 We encourage you to contact us for more information on our services and pricing.

 Are services available 24 hours, 7 days a week?